-Options available for surgical management of pressure ulcers are as follows:
+Options available for surgical management of pressure injuries are as follows:

-Direct closure (rarely usable for pressure ulcers being considered for surgical treatment)
+Direct closure (rarely usable for pressure injuries being considered for surgical treatment)

 Myocutaneous (musculocutaneous) flaps

-The choice of reconstruction approach depends on the location of the pressure ulcer (eg, ischial, sacral, or trochanteric).
+The choice of reconstruction approach depends on the location of the pressure injury (eg, ischial, sacral, or trochanteric).

 Prevention, if achievable, is optimal.
-Prevention of pressure ulcers has 2 main components:
+Prevention of pressure injuries has two main components:

 Identification of patients at risk